 Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant may indicate a leak or problem with the refrigerant system.
 If your air conditioning system needs to be recharged with refrigerant, 90% of the time that suggests there is a leak.
 All refrigerant leaks should be detected and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we encourage you to visit the U.S. EPA website.

 - Outside AC fan is not functioning

 The fan on your outside AC unit is responsible for conveying the heat from your Voorhees home to the outside air.
 If the fan on the outside unit doesn’t run, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
 Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional

 This often indicates a significant reduction of power, contactor problems or even a faulty thermostat.

-A frozen coil typically indicates a problem with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
-Frozen indoor coils could also be caused by low refrigerant.
+A frozen coil often indicates a problem with the airflow, such as restrictions caused by old air filters or obstructed return air ductwork.
+Frozen indoor coils could also be the result of low refrigerant.